pcibraro/Windows-Azure-Solr/README.md

 5. Note if you start with a clean machine:  To download your publishSettings file, the enhanced security configuration of IE needs to be disabled.
 Go to Server Manager -> configure IE ESC -> disable for Administrators.

+6. Powershell 3.0 is required to run this installer.
+Please follow the instructions described at http://technet.microsoft.com/en-us/library/hh847837.aspx to install Powershell 3.0.

 ## Copy the binaries
 1. Download and extract on your local computer the latest version from http://msopentechrelease.blob.core.windows.net/windows-azure-solr/SolrInstWR.zip.